-Bosnia: New coal TPP units and new TPPs, state aid cases and Chinese loans framework6.
-July 2015. / SEE Energy News
+Bosnia: New coal TPP units and new TPPs, state aid cases and Chinese loans framework, SEE Energy News

 Federation of BiH plans the construction of two new coal power plants, each with several units in existing TPPs (Tuzla, Kakanj) which are currently in operation and three new units are planned (Tuzla 7, Kakanj 8 and Banovići).
 Of these, Tuzla 7 and Banovići are progressing more visibly than Kakanj 8.
 In both cases certain measures are planned that may or may not qualify as state aid.
 The question of breach of EU policies on state aid was the subject of the analysis which was conducted by environmentalist experts.

 In July 2014 the parliament of the Federation of BiH published a paper on the progress with the project prepared by project promoter JP Elektroprivreda Bosne i Hercegovine.
 The paper provided some basic details about the project and the offers that had been received during the tender.
 In April 2014 when the final offers were due, only the Gezhouba consortium submitted an offer.
 Gezhouba offered two options, of which one involving a Preferred Buyer’s Credit, at a cost of EUR 785.7 million, was considered economically viable by EPBiH.
 The plan is that the China ExIm Bank will provide a loan of EUR 667 802 500 (85% of the Engineering, Procurement and Construction (EPC) contract of EUR 785 650 000).
 Little is known about where the other 15% of the financing will come from as it is said in the EPBiH document that it will come from the company’s own resources.
 The EPC contract was signed with Gezhouba in late August 2014, while a Memorandum of Understanding was signed between the Federation of BiH entity and ExIm Bank at a China-CEE summit in December 2014.